DPigeon/Edge/README.md

 Our team project is a web-base application.
 The goal of this project is to allow parents to communicate with teachers and vice-versa.
+The requirements changed and we had to do a website like Facebook.

 Team members: